Income Tax Savings Tips

 Tax-Free Income

 Tax-free income is compensation you receive which cannot be taxed by the IRS.
 Looking for a pay raise but not more taxes?
 Assistance in the form of money or services is nontaxable income.
-Here are several examples of expenses that can be paid or reimbursed by your employer without burdening you with any new income taxes:
+Here are several examples of expenses that can be paid or reimbursed by your employer without burdening you with any new income taxes, updated for the tax year:

 - $5,250 for education